Chiang Dao Hilltribe Adventure

 Your guide will meet you at the hotel at 0800 for your one-day Chiang Dao Hilltribe adventure.
 Here you can find more about the history and background of hill tribe trekking in Chiang Mai.
 Today you will meet the Palong people and learn about their daily lives.

-We will drive to an area east of Chiang Dao, which is inhabited by people of the Akha, Lisu, Lahu, Palong (aka Dara-ang), and Karen ethnic minorities.
+We will drive to an area east of Chiang Dao, inhabited by people of the Akha, Lisu, Lahu, Palong (aka Dara-ang), and Karen ethnic minorities.
 It is an agricultural area encircled by forested mountains.
 The local people here grow many crops, such as corn, cassava, and rice.
-There are also lots of fruit trees, such as papaya, longan (lamyai), rose apple, and mango.
+There are also many fruit trees, such as papaya, longan (lamyai), rose apple, and mango.
 The Palong people grow pineapple as well.
 We will let you taste the fruit of the season!
 Yummy!

 The Fascinating market of Mae Malai

 Our first stop today will be at the wonderful local market at Mae Malai.
 We love markets!
 Your guide with take you around and tell you about the herbs and vegetables used in Thai cooking.
 Please ask him any questions you have.
 At this lively and interesting market, we will buy some of the ingredients for our lunch.
 After this, we continue to the starting point of our trek.
 After having reached the town of Chiang Dao, we will leave the main road to proceed further into the countryside.
 Our destination is the Palong village Pang Daeng Nai.
 We drive through a beautiful area with extensive rice fields, where we stop to take a picture.

 Trekking through the community forest